 Keep your child’s hands away from the incisions.
 To do so, you’ll need to use gentle restraints (see below) on his or her arms for 7 to 10 days after surgery.
 Nursing staff will show you how to safely restrain your child.

-Your child’s surgeon and care team will decide the best way for your child to eat after the surgery.
+Your child’s healthcare provider will decide the best way for your child to eat after the surgery.
 Detailed instructions will be given to you so that you can feed your child at home.
 Follow these instructions closely.
 You may be told to:

 Feed your child by mouth, but only soft or liquid foods for at least 10 days.
 Avoid straws and crunchy foods.